apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/README.md

 3. maven will copy all the required jar files to your apiproxy/resources/java directory.
-   If for some reason your project directory is not set up properly, you can do this manually. copy target/apigee-edge-callout-jwt-signed-1.0.15.jar to your apiproxy/resources/java directory.
+   If for some reason your project directory is not set up properly, you can do this manually. copy target/apigee-callout-jwt-signed-1.0.18.jar to your apiproxy/resources/java directory, as well as all the dependencies.

-   Also copy from the target/lib directory, these depedencies:
-   * nimbus-jose-jwt-3.10.jar
-   * bcprov-jdk15on-1.58.jar
-   * commons-lang3-3.4.jar
-   * bcpkix-jdk15on-1.58.jar
-   * not-yet-commons-ssl-0.3.11.jar
-   * json-smart-1.3.jar
-   * guava-18.0.jar

 ## License